27 Skirt Styles that Flatter Every Body Type

 Ballerina Skirt

-The ballerina skirt is made from layers of tulle or net.
-It's similar to a maxi version of a tutu.
-It gives a dreamy, romantic look.
+Made from layers of tulle or net, like a floor-length tutu.
+Creates an ethereal, feminine silhouette.
 This skirt works well on petite and slim shapes but can be styled for many body types.
 Complement its romantic flair with a lace top and delicate accessories.

 Bubble Skirt